Strategies for Businesses To Prevent Ransomware Attacks

 Essential Ransomware Protection: From Incident Response Plans to Multifactor Authentication

-Review your vendors’ cybersecurity protocols since those vulnerabilities can affect you too.
-Change passwords often and train employees on how to spot and quarantine phishing emails.
 If possible, install EDR (endpoint detection and response) software.
 While endpoint security is expensive, it offers a higher level of protection than standard antivirus programs.
-“The No. 1 thing a company can do to reduce risk is to have multifactor authentication on all company accounts,” adds Sharton.
+“The No. 1 thing a company can do to reduce risk is to have multifactor authentication (MFA) on all company accounts,” adds Sharton.

 Acquiring Insurance Against Cyber Threats

-What To Do if Your System is Compromised by Malicious Software
+What To Do if Your System Is Compromised by Malicious Software

 Your lawyer can quarterback other facets, too, from dealing with regulators to coordinating an outside forensic investigation team.
 “There’s a ton of chaos in the aftermath of a cybersecurity attack,” Kravitz says.
 “I tend to bring a little bit of calm to the situation.”